zunzun08/zunzun08.github.io/docs/Portfolio/FinBERT 2/2025-06-19-making-finBERT-2.md

 # Introduction

-I was asked by a friend who has been working on building his expertise in the world of quantitative trading to build a sentiment analysis model to quickly quantify the sentiment of recent, relevant financial news articles of specific publicly traded companies as a component for a portfolio he was looking to build and manage.
-I agreed and began to build an end to end system that was capable of the following:
+In quantiative finance, speed is everything.
+The faster news can be processed and identified as good or bad for a trader then faster securities can be moved.
+To address this need for speed and accuracy, I want to build a sentiment analysis model that quickly quantifies the sentiment of real-time, relevant financial news articles of publicly traded companies.
+To start, I need a model that achieves the following:

 - Injest news articles from major American news sources along with news aggregators for sentiment on general, daily, stock market sentiment
 - Store data obtained from web crawling, model training, and model predictions
 - Store the trained Large Language Model for quick prediction, one off prediction

-Here's the system I ultimately developed:
+Ultimately I developed:
 <p align="center">
 <img src="/assets/system_architecture (v1).png">
 </p>